What is the Experience Sampling Method? The Strategy for Real-Time Data Collection

 Results of Using ESM

-Results gleaned from ESM can result in powerful, actionable intelligence that is used equally to build groundbreaking social scientific discoveries as well as to deliver cutting-edge industry solutions.
+Results gleaned from Experience Sampling Method can result in powerful, actionable intelligence that is used equally to build groundbreaking social scientific discoveries as well as to deliver cutting-edge industry solutions.

 • Social scientists can answer pioneering research questions leveraging longitudinal data that is externally valid and sensitive to individual differences.
 Expiwell can also be used for diary studies.

-• School administrators can tap into fluctuating emotion data and identify key moments in student life that can decrease student stress and improve overall academic persistence.
+• School administrators can use fluctuating emotional data to identify key moments in student life that can decrease student stress and improve overall academic persistence.

-• Healthcare teams can identify barriers in everyday life and customize healthcare delivery models that better align with how people live their lives—leading to improved health outcomes and overall better access to healthcare.
+• Healthcare teams can identify barriers in everyday life and customize healthcare delivery models that better align with people's lifestyles, leading to improved health outcomes and overall better access to healthcare.

 You Can Also Read: Ecological Momentary Assessment (EMA) vs. Experience Sampling Method (ESM): What are the differences?